levipettersen/TubeBender/README.md

 Edit the path (Where it says "COM5") so that it corresponds to the serialport of the arduino

-### Cannot "open in terminal"
+### I do not see "open in terminal"
-If the option to "open in terminal" in windows does not appear, right click in the folder
+If the option to "open in terminal" in windows does not appear, right click in the folder, click "vis flere alternativer/view more options", then "egenskaper/properties".
+Copy the location of the folder ("plassering").
+Open a terminal (In windows, search for "cmd" and push enter), then do `cd filelocationhere`.
+Then run `cd TubeBender-main`.
+Now you can proceed with the `npm install` step.

 # Starting the HMI